andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 - If the price of UST drops to $0.99, an arbitrager can exchange 1 UST for 1 USD worth of Luna
   - The arbitrager nets $0.01 of profit, while reducing the supply of UST, causing its price to increase.
 - If the price of UST rises to $1.01, an arbitrager can exchange 1 USD worth of Luna for 1 UST
-  - The arbitrager nets $0.01 of profit, while increasing the supppply of UST, causing its price to decrease.
+  - The arbitrager nets $0.01 of profit, while increasing the supply of UST, causing its price to decrease.

 With this exchange mechanism, one can in a sense understand UST to be "backed by" Luna.
 An individual with 1 UST should always be able to exchange it for 1 USD worth of Luna, and sell that Luna.